MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

   4. In the **OData feed** dialog box, select **Organizational account**, and then select **Sign in** or **Sign in as a different user**.
   5. Select the account that you use to sign in to Workplace Analytics, enter the password, and then when prompted in **OData feed**, select **Save**.
   6. In **Edit Permissions**, select **OK**, and then close the **Data source settings** window.
-  7. Close Power BI and follow the instructions in [Set up the dashboard](#set-up-the-dashboard).
+  7. Close Power BI and follow the set up instructions in **Set up the dashboard** for the applicable dashboard.

 #### The Power BI visuals fail to load or show errors in the tables